BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - Prwffered indifferences = external goods
 - The Stoics believe that the universe is governed by a divine providential intelligence, aiming at the good of the whole and of each part.
 - The Stoics believe that in promoting the good of the whole we promote our own good
+- My thought: for Stoics, only actions that are in your controll are the one that matters